 The 2021-2022 SWMPP revision will be posted on the Town of Macedon's MS4 Webpage and the public will have an opportunity to provide comments.
-The SWMPP was announced at the May 6th Town Board Meeting.
+The SWMPP will be announced at the May 2nd Planning Board Meeting and the May 12th Town Board Meeting.